 Money matters in Portugal

 10. I always like to have some local currency on me when I arrive in a foreign country but if you do land in Portugal without euros, there are ATMs (look for Multibanco signs) in all international airports and towns so you can withdraw euros directly from your bank account or top up your cash if you run out.
+Avoid Euronet machines as their charges can be extortionate.

 11. Although credit cards are accepted in many places, smaller outlets, including some restaurants, only take cash.
 Note that if you pay by credit or debit card you will probably be charged for each transaction so check with your bank before deciding how to pay for purchases.